 Why Nursing Home Cases Almost Invariably Settle

 There are not a lot of nursing home cases going to trial.
-The reason is that nursing homes know juries in 2017 are wise to the fact that care in these facilities tends to be well below what it should be.
-Jurors come to trial suspect of nursing homes from the outset.
+The reason is that nursing homes know juries in 2020 are wise to the fact that care in these facilities is well below what it should be.
+Jurors come to trial suspicious of nursing homes from the outset.
 So it is not like a regular medical malpractice case where the jurors assume the doctor is competent and would not likely make a mistake.

-The other reason nursing home cases reach a settlement is that there is too much money being made by these large nursing homes to risk a jury verdict that gets printed in the Baltimore Sun.
-The pain for the nursing home is the article itself but also that people start getting wise about nursing home neglect in this country and you see more “nursing homes are awful” type follow-up articles.
+The other reason nursing home cases settle is that there is too much money being made by large nursing homes to risk a jury verdict that gets printed in the Baltimore Sun.
+The pain for the nursing home is the article itself but also that people get wise about nursing home neglect and you see more “nursing homes are awful” type follow-up articles.
 So the companies will often do what has to be done to make sure these cases never see the light of day and that a confidentiality clause seals the settlement.